Chief Executive Officer

-Erni holds a Bachelor of Arts in English Language, and Literature, a Master in Non-Profit Management from SR Nathan School of Human Development and is an award winner of the post-graduate programme.
+Erni holds a Bachelor of Arts in English Language and Literature, a Master in Non-Profit Management from SR Nathan School of Human Development, and is an award recipient of the graduate programme.

-Erni has joined the company on 2 December 2020.
+Erni joined the company on 2 December 2020.

-Jenny is the Director of Marketing, who has the overall responsibility for the organisation’s MarComm & PR, Field and Digital Marketing.
+Jenny is the Director of Marketing & Communications, who has the overall responsibility for the organisation’s MarComm & PR, Field and Digital Marketing.
 In this role, she works to create, oversee and implement short and long-term brand and marketing strategies that elevate public understanding of CFS as the nation’s trusted community foundation.